shilpagopi/ML/ML System Design/Gen-AI Design and LLMOps.md

 * RAG vs Finetuning: RAG brings in latency

 ### Deployment
 *  FastAPI is great for a simple REST API wrapper, while Triton Inference Server is a specialized tool for high-throughput, low-latency model serving.
+Deploy on GPUs/TPUs with Triton or vLLM for efficient serving.

 ### Cost and Latency Optimization
 * using smaller models, quantizing models, using spot instances?, and leveraging caching for repeated requests, prompt caching, optimizing the inference stack (e.g., with frameworks like TensorRT),